 That’s because there are certain risk factors for heart problems that are silent.
-And, believe it or not, heart disease affects 12 percent of men under 40, and 41 percent of men under 60, per the AHA.
-In fact, it’s the number one killer in the US—striking one person every 43 seconds.
+And, believe it or not, heart disease affects 12% of men under 40, and 41% of men under 60, per the AHA.
+In fact, it’s the No.1 killer in the U.S.—striking one person every 43 seconds.

 You can find out what your risk is for heart problems with this risk assessment calculator from the American Heart Association.
-But regardless, consider these six things now.
+But regardless, consider these five things now.
 Yes, while you’re young and healthy.
-Speaking of being young, if you're in New York City, hit up the 2015 Young Professionals Red Ball on April 24th.
-Sponsored by the AHA, the goal is to raise $100,000 to support their mission.
-You can buy tickets here.

 1. Get your cholesterol and blood pressure checked